Spider-Man (2002 film): Development

 Golan extended his option on Spider-Man during his tenure as CEO of 21st Century Film Corporation.
 By 1989, Golan attempted to revive the project using the original script, budget, and storyboards developed at Cannon.
 In order to receive production funds, Golan sold the television rights to Viacom, home video rights to Columbia Pictures, and theatrical rights to Carolco Pictures where James Cameron became attached to write and direct the film.
 Cameron had previously met with Stan Lee to discuss a possible X-Men film until Lee convinced Cameron that he would be a good choice to direct a Spider-Man film.
 Cameron said superheroes were always fanciful to him.

-James Cameron submitted a treatment to Carolco in 1993, which served as a darker, more mature take on the character's mythos.
+Cameron submitted a treatment to Carolco in 1993, which served as a darker, more mature take on the character's mythos.
 In addition to featuring Spider-Man's origin story, it also included reimagined versions of the villains Electro and Sandman; the former was portrayed as a megalomaniacal businessman named Carlton Strand, while the latter was written as Strand's personal bodyguard named Boyd.
-Cameron's treatment also featured heavy profanity, and a sex scene between Spider-Man and Mary Jane Watson atop the Brooklyn Bridge.
+Cameron's treatment also featured heavy profanity, and even a sex scene between Spider-Man and Mary Jane Watson atop the Brooklyn Bridge.
 Carolco set a $50 million budget for Spider-Man, but progress stalled when Golan sued Carolco for attempting to make the film without his involvement.
-Cameron had recently completed True Lies for 20th Century Fox as part of a production deal with the studio.
+At the time, Cameron had recently completed True Lies (1994) for 20th Century Fox as part of a production deal with the studio.
 Fox attempted to acquire the film rights to Spider-Man for Cameron but this proved unsuccessful.
-At this point, James Cameron had abandoned the project and began work on Titanic.
-He would reveal in a 1997 interview on The Howard Stern Show that he had Titanic star Leonardo DiCaprio in mind for the lead role.
-Charlie Sheen and Edward Furlong were also in consideration for Cameron's Spider-Man.
-In 1995, Metro-Goldwyn-Mayer (MGM) acquired 21st Century Film Corporation which had given them access to the previous Spider-Man scripts.
+At this point, Cameron had abandoned the film and began work on Titanic (1997) and other projects.
+He revealed in a 1997 interview on The Howard Stern Show that he had Titanic star Leonardo DiCaprio in mind for the lead role.

+In 1995, Metro-Goldwyn-Mayer (MGM) acquired 21st Century Film Corporation's rights to produce the film, which had given them access to the previous Spider-Man scripts.
 MGM then sued Viacom, Sony Pictures, and Marvel, who they accused of fraud in the original deal with Cannon.
 The following year, 21st Century, Carolco, and Marvel would all file for bankruptcy.